Benjamin Arsanis

 Benjamin Arsanis (ܒܢܝܐܡܝܢ ܐܪܣܐܢܝܣ; 1884–1957) was an Assyrian politician, writer, teacher and historian.
-Arsanis was, together with Freydun Atturaya and Baba Parhad, one of the co-founders of the first Assyrian political party, the Assyrian Socialist Party, and he served as the head of the party's central committee.
+Arsanis was, together with Freydun Atturaya and Baba Parhad, one of the co-founders of the Assyrian Socialist Party, and he served as the head of the party's central committee.
 Arsanis was also a prominent member, and in cases founder, of other Assyrian organizations, such as the Society of Assyrian Literary Culture which in the 1910s sought to increase enthusiasm for the Assyrian language and culture.

-Remembered by modern Assyrians as a respected patriot, writer and orator, Arsanis published several important works on language and history.
+Arsanis published several important works on language and history, and is widely recognized as a patriot for the Assyrian people.

 Biography

 Arsanis was born in 1884 in the village of Digala in Urmia, Iran.
 Arsanis studied at a newly established Orthodox school in Urmia from 1898 to 1910.
 After completing his studies there, he travelled to Russia, where he studied history at the Lazarev Institute of Oriental Languages.
 He later returned to Urmia and taught at his old school until it closed in 1918.

 On 10 May 1912, Arsanis founded the Society of Assyrian Literary Culture, with the purpose to "increase enthusiasm for the nation and to expand authorship in the spoken language".
 The society, with Arsanis as director, met weekly for discussion meetings.
 Per the society's 1912 bylaws, both men and women could join and members were free to leave whenever they wished to.
 Arsanis strongly supported efforts to develop printing houses for Assyrian literature.